maazakn/maazakn/README.md

-### Hi there 👋, I'm Maaz Ahmed
+## Hi there 👋, I'm Maaz Ahmed

-- 🔭 I’m currently working on a Angular
-- 🌱 I’m currently learning Web3
-- 👯 I’m looking to collaborate on web projects (MERN/MEAN Stack)

 <!-- TechStack -->
 ![techstack](https://user-images.githubusercontent.com/52347812/137624699-ce6bb7ee-eb84-46f1-ac69-c4b78b22db90.png)

 <!-- Introduction -->
 ## **Overview 👉**
-<p>Let me introduce myself.
-I'm Mohamed Dhia Hachem, I'm a software engineer.
-I'm currently working for Vermeg company.
-I have more than 3 years of experience.</p>
+<p>A software engineer who uses React, Angular, and NextJs technology to create full-stack mobile and web applications.
+I've finished a lot of tasks as training.
+Moreover, I'm learning web3  to develop more exciting stuff.

+Rather than relying solely on technical solutions, I prefer to examine the challenges pre/post-development through the lens of a problem-solving approach.
+I use cutting-edge techniques and methods for better user experience and scalability.</p>
+- 🔭 I’m currently working on a Angular
+- 🌱 I’m currently learning Web3
+- 👯 I’m looking to collaborate on web projects (MERN/MEAN Stack)

 <br><br>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>